 Your Care Team

-At the Total Joint and Spine Care at Penrose-St. Francis, the multi-disciplinary team provides our patients with a number of services to treat the body, mind and spirit.
+At Penrose-St. Francis Total Joint and Spine Center, our multi-disciplinary team provides patients with a number of services to treat the body, mind and spirit.
 Services provided are dependent on the particular need of the individual.
 We utilize a patient and family centered team approach.
 This approach emphasizes continuous communication among the care team, which may include:

 The case manager is a registered nurse who works in collaboration with other team members to develop and implement the treatment plan and coordinate medical resources for patient's discharge needs.